EmilNik/TelerikAcademy/Homeworks/DataStructuresAndAlgorithms/DataStructuresAlgorithmAndComplexity/README.md

    ```cs
    O(n^2)
    ```
-   - Therefore the runnng time of the C# code should be less than one second when `n` is less than 10000.
+   - Therefore the runnng time of the C# code should be less than one second when `n` is between 1 than 10000.
 If `n` is 10000 the runnng time should be around 2 sec and if `n` is 100000 the running time should be around 2-3min.

 2. What is the expected running time of the following C# code?
   - Explain why using Markdown.